Cookies on this website

 DPhil Student

 I am a DPhil student working under the supervision of Professor Seena Fazel and Dr Graham Murray (University of Cambridge).
-My research interests include the development and validation of prognostic models for adverse mental health outcomes, in particular the prediction of relapse in first episode psychosis.
+My research is broadly focused on prognostic modelling for adverse outcomes in mental health (including model development, validation, and systematic reviews of prediction models).
+I am particularly interested in the prediction of suicide and psychotic relapse.

 Prior to starting my DPhil at Oxford, I completed a BSc in Psychology at King’s College London and an MPhil in Epidemiology at the University of Cambridge.
 My DPhil research is supported by the Clarendon Fund, the Robert Oxlade Scholarship (St John’s College), and a Department of Psychiatry Studentship.